 This itinerary is based on good 4-star boutique hotels with private transfers between Skopje and Ohrid.

 Fly to North Macedonia’s compact capital.
 On arrival, transfer to your Skopje hotel for three nights.

 Enjoy the day at leisure in Skopje.
-Admire the Warrior on a Horse statue and fountain in the centre of Macedonia Square, though to depict Alexander the Great, or visit hilltop Kale Fortress, built by Byzantine Emperor Justinian, for stunning views over the city.
+Admire the Warrior on a Horse statue and fountain in the centre of Macedonia Square, thought to depict Alexander the Great, or visit hilltop Kale Fortress, built by Byzantine Emperor Justinian, for stunning views over the city.

 Transfer by private car down to Ohrid (2.5 hours) and check in to the hotel for four nights.
-Alternatively transfer via Mavrovo national park where en-route you can visit Sveti Jovan Bigorski Monastery, one of North Macedonia’s finest and Jance village for lunch at the Hotel Tutto; a pioneer of North Macedonia’s slow food movement.
+Alternatively transfer via Mavrovo national park where en-route you can visit Sveti Jovan Bigorski Monastery, one of North Macedonia’s finest monasteries, and Jance village for lunch at the Hotel Tutto; a pioneer of North Macedonia’s slow food movement.

 We loved Macedonia and there is little doubt that it will become a major holiday destination in the not too distant future.
 Skopje is a vibrant city full of life and interest.
 Lake Ohrid is superb with its magnificent backdrop of mountains.
 The arrangements by Regent Holidays were excellent.